How can data analytics help the aviation industry?

 Three types of analytics can help MROs deal with the problem of unpredictability in the area of maintenance and repair of their fleet –

-- Descriptive and diagnostic analytics: Descriptive and diagnostic analytics helps users analyze information based on past events.
+Descriptive and diagnostic analytics helps users analyse information based on past events.
 They answer questions like “What happened?”
 Alerts, notifications, and standard reports are some key features of descriptive analytics.

-- Predictive analytics: Predictive analytics is more sophisticated and lets users know why something happened and what is likely to happen next.
-Using predictive analytics and modeling, users can study emerging trends to predict where they are headed.
+Predictive models/analytics is more sophisticated and lets users know why something happened and what is likely to happen next.
+Using predictive analytics and modelling, users can study emerging trends to predict where they are headed.
 The effectiveness of predictive maintenance is in its ability to leverage the historical data alongside the live operational data to make predictions.
-This is purely aided by the latest developments on the processing of a high volume of dynamic data feeds and analyzing with sophisticated statistical tools.
+This is purely aided by the latest developments on the processing of a high volume of dynamic data feeds and analysing with sophisticated statistical tools.

-Operations: Parameters of interest on an operational level include fleet availability, resource utilization, lead times, and so on, which can be used for managing the supply chains efficiently, improving inventory management, optimizing staff schedules, and assigning resources optimally.
+Parameters of interest on an operational level include fleet availability, resource utilization, lead times, and so on, which can be used for managing the supply chains efficiently, improving inventory management, customer service, optimizing staff schedules, and assigning resources optimally.

 Historically, MRO hasn’t seen much in the way of IT investments.
 Dependence on paper or excel sheets is the norm, more often than not and this severely limits the way in which MROs operate, despite having a massive amount of data at their disposal.
 Of the top three areas for savings for airlines, two falls under the ambit of MROs – one, predictive maintenance which is driven by improved dispatch reliability, and two, delay reduction through an improved turnaround process.